 IJNet is an essential resource for aspiring and professional journalists worldwide who want to strengthen their skills, advance their careers and prepare for the daily challenges they face in the often-embattled and ever-evolving role of truth-teller.
 Its website is a one-stop shop for journalism news and opportunities, aggregating fellowships, grants, awards and more from around the world.

-But IJNet doesn’t simply deliver the latest news and tips to reporters’ inboxes or on the web — it connects them with the international journalism community on their favorite platforms and in seven global languages: Arabic, Chinese, English, Persian, Portuguese, Russian and Spanish.
+But IJNet doesn’t simply deliver the latest news and tips to reporters’ inboxes or on the web — it connects them with the international journalism community on their favorite platforms and in eight global languages: Arabic, Chinese, English, French, Persian, Portuguese, Russian and Spanish.

 In 2017, Egyptian journalist Nehal El-Sherif used IJNet to discover the Lorenzo Natali Media Prize — an award which she won, thanks to her work covering Egyptian women’s independent financial savings practices.